Overview of analyses on this website

 Analysis of species attributes comes into question when, apart to sample × species matrix of species composition (L matrix), and optionally also sample × environmental variable matrix of environmental variables or other types of sample attributes (R matrix, e.g. with environmental variables, sample × sample attributes), we have also the third matrix, which contains species attributes like species traits or species indicator values (species × traits matrix or Q matrix).
 There are several methods how to relate species attributes to sample attributes (env. variables), e.g. by calculating a community-weighted mean of species attributes for individual samples and relating them to environmental variables by regression or correlation (community weighted mean approach), or the fourth corner, a three-matrix method (numerically closely related to CWM approach).
 Other options include ordination analyses like CWM-RDA or RLQ.

-Diversity analysis is in certain sense also analysis of species composition matrix, whose originally two-dimensional information (samples × species) is reduced into one-dimensional variables (like numbers of species in samples - alpha diversity, differences in species composition among samples - beta diversity, or number of all species in the matrix - gamma diversity).
+Diversity analysis is in certain sense also analysis of species composition matrix, whose originally multidimensional information stored in samples × species matrix is reduced into one-dimensional variables (like numbers of species in samples - alpha diversity, differences in species composition among samples - beta diversity, or number of all species in the matrix - gamma diversity).
 But diversity is not only about numbers of species, but also about their relative abundances - we will briefly review also the concepts of true diversity, evenness and their representation by different diversity indices.
 Diversity is also influenced by sampled area (species-area curve) and sampling effort (bias due to undersampling).

 vegan package written by Jari Oksanen et al., with some functions also from